Restoring a project from backup

 The Project Import tool will only import a project between identical instances of JIRA.
 That is;

-- If your instance of JIRA had a custom fields plugin (e.g. JIRA Toolkit) installed when the backup file was created and the custom field was used in your project, then your target instance of JIRA must have the same version of the plugin installed for the Project Import tool to automatically work.
+- If your instance of JIRA had any custom field plugins installed when the backup file was created, and the custom field was used in your project, then your target instance of JIRA must have the same version of the plugins installed for the Project Import tool to automatically work.

 If any of these restrictions apply and you still wish to restore your project from backup, you will need to create a compatible backup file before importing your project by following the appropriate instructions below.